2 Exploring Candy database

 Figure 2.4: Table OrderDetails.

-An order can contain multiple boxes, but each BoxCode can only occur once in an order.
-However, a certain box can be ordered in multiple orders, so that a BoxCode can belong to multiple values of OrderCode. table OrderDetails has 1537 records (order rows).
+An order can contain multiple boxes, but each BoxCode can only appear once per order.
+However, a particular box can be ordered in multiple orders, so a BoxCode can be linked to multiple OrderCode values.
+The OrderDetails table has 1,537 records (order rows).

-Check that two different boxes were ordered on the order with order code 3, because the table contains two lines with order code 3.
-A total of three boxes were ordered on this order, two boxes with the box code CHER and 1 box with the box code NOWI.
+Check that two different boxes were ordered in the order with order code 3, as the table contains two rows with order code 3.
+A total of three boxes were ordered in this order: two boxes with box code CHER and one box with box code NOWI.

 The combination of OrderCode and BoxCode is always unique.
-Therefore, the key in the table is a combination of these two fields.
+Therefore, the key in this table is a combination of these two fields.

-The total number of ordered boxes on all orders is the sum of all the numbers in the column Quantity.
+The total number of boxes ordered across all orders is the sum of all values in the Quantity column.
 This number is not present in the table.
-In another chapter of this course will be explained how you can calculate it.
+Another chapter in this course will explain how to calculate it.

 2.1.4 Table Boxes